simeonprimordial/clouddesk-multi-tenant-saas/docs/api.md

 ### Business rules

-- Only the tenant owner can update roles.
+- Only the tenant owner may update roles.
-- The `owner` role cannot be assigned.
+- `owner` cannot be assigned.
-- The tenant owner's role cannot be changed.
+- The current owner's role cannot be changed.
 - The target membership must exist.

-### Error responses
+- The target membership must be eligible for update.

-#### Missing path parameters
+### Error: missing path parameters

 ```json
 {